azamsharp/azamsharp.github.io/_posts/2022-10-30-evolving-client-server-swiftui.md

 # Evolving SwiftUI Client/Server Architecture

 In the last architecture, we discussed in detail about [SwiftUI Architecture using the MV Pattern](https://azamsharp.com/2022/10/06/practical-mv-pattern-crud.html).
 It is highly recommended that you read the [original post](https://azamsharp.com/2022/10/06/practical-mv-pattern-crud.html).
-In this post, we will cover how to create SwiftUI client/server applications using ReactJS architectural patterns.
+In this post, we will cover how to create SwiftUI client/server applications using patterns and practices learned from ReactJS framework.

 ## Consuming JSON in React

 React was introduced in 2013, it means React had a head start of around 6 years over SwiftUI.
 React, SwiftUI and Flutter are all declarative frameworks and they are extremely similar in nature.
-We may not use React or Flutter to build iOS applications but we can definitely learn architectural patterns from them and incorporate it in SwiftUI applications.
+We may not use React or Flutter to build applications but we can definitely learn architectural patterns from them and incorporate it in our SwiftUI applications.

 >> It is encouraged to look at large codebase of React projects and learn how they implemented their apps.
 Same techniques can be applied for SwiftUI projects due to the similarity of the two frameworks.